xonai-computing/xonai-dashboard/README.md

 ```

 # Monitoring Clusters
-Our cluster bootstrap [scripts](./scripts/) automate the installation of collector daemons that periodically transmit or publish telemetry data and the configuration of Spark's internal metric system.
+The [cluster bootstrap scripts](./scripts/) automate the installation of collector daemons that periodically transmit or publish telemetry data and the configuration of Spark's internal metric system.
 The relevant script should be copied into an S3 bucket or Databricks workspace file that tracked clusters are able to access.
 For example, the following bootstrap action configures an EMR cluster for
 monitoring: